undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 * cycle start timestamp;
 * last meaningful activity timestamp;
 * accumulated cycle energy, when available;
+* a reliably known latched `heating_detected` fact and associated timing context;
 * detector context required for safe continuation.

+If heating observation history cannot be restored with sufficient confidence, heating context must recover as `unknown`.
+Recovery must not infer `not_seen` merely because the restored cycle is already older than the heating observation interval.

 The integration must not immediately declare the cycle finished solely because the first power reading after restart is low.